-As its name implies, the Second Empire architectural style can be traced to France, specifically to the reign of Napoleon III, 1852-1870.
+As its name implies, the Second Empire architectural style, also called the French Second Empire style or mansard style, can be traced to France, specifically to the reign of Napoleon III, 1852-1870.
 Under the emperor’s direction, much of Paris was rebuilt with wide avenues and striking monumental buildings replacing medieval alleys and structures.
 The reconstruction of Paris in the Second Empire style had a major impact on building design throughout Europe and the United States.
-As public architecture, the Second Empire style was meant to exude character and a sense of permanence.
+As public architecture, the mansard style was meant to exude character and a sense of permanence.
 Residences designed in this style were, therefore, generally large and built for the affluent homeowner.
 At its most elaborate, the look was sometimes described as a wedding cake.
 Yet, at the peak of its popularity in the United States (roughly 1855-1885), the style was considered both fashionable and a contemporary statement of modernity.
 Its popularity led to a widespread remodeling boom during which mansard roofs were incorporated into formerly pitched-roof residences.

 The style was most popular in the Northeast and Midwest, less common on the Pacific coast, and rare in the South.
 Second Empire structures were generally built in the more affluent regions of the country.
 Predictably, the style’s popularity dropped rapidly following the economic depression of 1873.
 The Second Empire style appropriated the design characteristics of several historical languages, thereby departing from the custom of slavishly imitating established idioms.
 Free adaptation, allowing architects far more leeway in their design, mirrored the belief that in America, one could pick and choose the best from the past.
 This philosophy drove a mix-and-match sensibility.